uchicago-library/lucy/README.md

 Fast-forwarding to 2005 brings us to the initial website for this project, when Professors John Lucy and John Goldsmith led a project to digitize this material and to develop metadata to describe them.
 In 2007 John Lucy led a project to create the initial web-based language instruction course based on this material which is now used by multiple universities.

 ## This iteration of the site
 Last year OCHRE data services loaded the sound clips and their associated metadata into OCHRE.
 My task was to duplicate the 2007 website, but with a more modern web framework.
 Because OCHRE reveals its data as XML, you have lots of choices for languages and frameworks for a frontend.
 I chose the Python language and the [Flask](https://flask.palletsprojects.com/en/1.1.x/) framework because it's lightweight and quick for development.
-The following instructions were tested on a Mac- if you're working with a different OS you will have to modify them for your machine.
+The following instructions were tested on a Mac&mdash;if you're working with a different OS you will have to modify them for your machine.

 ## Getting started with OCHRE data
 Next lets start to work with OCHRE.
-Data is organized in OCHRE by uuid- you'll need to refer to the OCHRE backend to get a UUID to start with, but since I know one already you can use the following command in the terminal to see what data is associated with it:
+Data is organized in OCHRE by uuid&mdash;you'll need to refer to the OCHRE backend to get a UUID to start with, but since I know one already you can use the following command in the terminal to see what data is associated with it:

 ```console
 $ curl http://ochre.lib.uchicago.edu/ochre?uuid=0ad43a89-09d6-4292-88cb-b6fd6dfe41e5 | xmllint --format - | less